Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 Cheapest GLP-1 with no membership fee if you want tirzepatide

 For compounded tirzepatide with no membership fee, Fifty410 is the lowest sticker price at $133/month equivalent ($399 upfront for the starter).
-Eden, MEDVi, and Yucca all offer compounded tirzepatide — verify current monthly rates at each provider’s checkout.
+Embody, MEDVi, and Yucca all offer compounded tirzepatide — verify current monthly rates at each provider’s checkout.
 For FDA-approved tirzepatide (Zepbound, Mounjaro), Walgreens or LillyDirect (Zepbound vials from $299/month at 2.5 mg) are the no-subscription paths.

 Tirzepatide is generally more expensive than semaglutide across every provider.
 Here’s the verified picture.